Founder of the Adolescent Faith and Flourishing Program

-Skip Masback is the Founding Director of the Yale Youth Ministry Institute and the, Associate Director of the Yale Center for Faith and Culture, He came to Yale after serving for 19 years at The Congregational Church of New Canaan.
+Skip Masback is the Founder of the Yale Youth Ministry Institute and former Associate Director of the Yale Center for Faith and Culture.
+He came to Yale after serving for 19 years at The Congregational Church of New Canaan.

 In addition to the customary responsibilities of preaching, teaching and pastoral care, Skip’s ministry has always included substantial emphasis on deepening and broadening youth ministries both in the church and beyond.
 He has lectured and consulted on youth ministry issues in denominational settings and at Yale Divinity School, where he serves on the school’s Dean’s Advisory Council and the school’s Ministerial Studies Committee Working with Dean Harry Attridge, Skip developed the Yale Divinity School Bible Study program for local churches.
 He has contributed essays on preaching texts from Paul’s Letter to the Romans for publication in Feasting on the Word, Volume XI.

 Skip came to the ministry after practicing law for fourteen years.
 He graduated from Williams College and Columbia Law School before joining the Washington law firm of Hogan & Hartson in 1976.
 His national litigation practice included representing major corporate clients and public interest clients such as the National Wildlife Federation, the NAACP Legal Defense Fund, and the Democratic National Committee.
 Skip helped start the National Endowment for Democracy in 1983 and was the founding general counsel for the Commission on Presidential Debates.
 Skip founded the Legal Services Board for the Whitman Walker Clinic and started a legal services clinic there for people living with HIV/AIDS.
 After resigning from Hogan & Hartson in 1983, Skip and colleagues founded the firm of Ross, Dixon & Masback, a firm which grew to include 115 lawyers in four cities across the country.